One Perfect Day In Altea, Spain. What To See?

 To Altea by bus

-From many places you can very easily reach Altea by bus.
-Rides are fairly cheap.
-For example, for a trip from Benidorm you’ll pay €1-5, from Villajoyosa €4-6, and from Alicante €6-9.
-Time depends of course on the length of the traveling distance.
-Most routes are operated by ALSA bus service, so you can also check available routes on their website.
+From many places on the coast, you can also reach Altea by bus.
+For example, a trip from Benidorm will take about 50min (€1-2), 1h15min from Villajoyosa (€4-7), and 1h from Alicante (€9-14).
+To learn more about bus connections that might interest you visit rome2rio.com website.
+Most routes are operated by ALSA bus service and you can also check connections on their website.

 To Altea by taxi

-The most expensive option, but also often the fastest one if you care about time.
-For example, for a trip from Benidorm you’ll pay €14-17, from Calpe €16-20, and from Alicante €85-110.
+The most expensive option, but also the fastest one if you care about time.
+For example, a trip from Benidorm will take only about 15min (€24-29), 15min from Calpe (€28-35), and 50min from Alicante (€120-160).
+To learn more about taxi connections that interest you visit rome2rio.com website.

 Restaurants, accommodations, and map